Sir Robert Smith, 3rd Baronet: Early life

-Educated at the Merchant Taylors' School, London and the University of Aberdeen (MA), he was a member of the Social Democratic Party before its merger with the Liberal Party to form the Liberal Democrats.
+Educated at the Merchant Taylors' School, London and the University of Aberdeen (MA), Robert Smith was a member of the Social Democratic Party (SDP) before its merger with the Liberal Party to form the Liberal Democrats.
 He served as an Aberdeenshire Councillor and Convener of the Grampian Joint Police Board 1995–97.

-His grandfather represented the same constituency as a Unionist from 1924 until 1945.
+Smith's grandfather, Sir Robert Workman Smith, 1st Baronet, represented the same constituency for the Unionist Party (then a group allied to the Conservatives) from 1924 until 1945.

 Parliamentary career

 Smith contested Aberdeen North in 1987 and was first elected to Parliament in 1997.
 He was the Liberal Democrat Deputy Chief Whip in the House of Commons.

 Smith's areas of political interest include energy policy, rural issues and international development.
-He has been a member of the Energy & Climate Change Select Committee since it was created in 2009, acting as Interim Committee Chair from June to November 2013.
-He sat on the International Development Select Committee from 2007 to 2009.

-He serves as Honorary Vice-President of Energy Action Scotland, a fuel poverty charity, and is a Vice-Chair of the All-Party Group for the UK Offshore Oil and Gas Industry.
-He is Vice-Chair of the Post Offices APPG and Co-Chairs the APPG on Afghanistan.
-He represents a large rural constituency where the oil and gas industry, subsea engineering and marine renewables are major employers.
-He served on the Energy and Climate Change committee from 2009 to 2015.
+His previous portfolios included party Energy spokesperson, Deputy Chief Whip and shadowing the Scotland Office.
+He represented a large rural constituency where the oil and gas industry, subsea engineering and marine renewables are major employers, and was a member of the Energy & Climate Change Select Committee from its creation in 2009 until 2015, acting as Interim Committee Chair from June to November 2013.
+He sat on the International Development Select Committee from 2007 to 2009, and served on the Trade & Industry Select Committee, Scottish Affairs Select Committee and the Procedure Committee during his time in Parliament in Westminster.
+Smith was a Vice-Chair of the All-Party Parliamentary Group (APPG) for the UK Offshore Oil and Gas Industry, and also a Vice-Chair of the Post Offices APPG and Co-Chair of the APPG on Afghanistan.
+He serves as Honorary Vice-President of Energy Action Scotland, a fuel poverty charity.

-His previous portfolios include party Energy spokesperson, Deputy Chief Whip and shadowing the Scotland Office; he has served on the Trade & Industry Select Committee, Scottish Affairs Select Committee and the Procedure Committee.

-Smith stood for reelection in the 2015 general election, but was defeated by Stuart Donaldson of the Scottish National Party.
+Smith stood for reelection in the 2015 general election, but was defeated by Stuart Donaldson of the Scottish National Party (SNP), at a Westminster election where the SNP won all but three seats in Scotland, and the Liberal Democrats were reduced to just eight seats across the UK.